Light Turquoise

 To register with our service, please complete our Registration and the Consent forms and upload relevant evidence of your disability.
 Please make sure that you have evidence of your disability to submit with your registration form.

-During term time we are offering a confidential online drop-in on Monday and Friday 11am to 2pm.
-Please click on the link below:
+During term time we are offering a confidential drop-in on Monday and Friday 11am to 2pm in Founder's East 153

 Please note you may be required to wait.
 A disability adviser will let you into the drop-in as soon as they are available.